Picasso Museum in Barcelona

 Barcelona

 The life of artist Pablo Ruiz Picasso cannot be understood without Barcelona.
-Naturally, the Catalan city joins the series of events organised to celebrate the 50th anniversary of the painter's death through different exhibitions.
 Take the chance to visit the very complete Museu Picasso and other locations in the city where Picasso (born in Malaga) spent his formative years and where he socialised with other artists like Ramón Casas and Santiago Rusiñol.
 Come and be charmed by the Mediterranean light so perfectly depicted in his paintings.
 And find out even more about the genius of cubism.

 "That's where it all started...
 That's where I understood how far I could go"